rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 	brainstorming.
-	- You don't have to knock unless there is another person in the room or I am in a meeting, But, if something is urgent knock thrice and I will get back to you at the earliest possible
+	- You don't have to knock unless there is another person in the room or I am in a meeting, But, if something is urgent knock thrice and I will get back to you at the earliest.
 	-  I will actively look for opportunities to help you grow like presenting at conferences, applying for fellowships, learning new skills and expanding your professional network.
-I will help you prepare for the next step of your career, whether it is an academic one or outside of academia.
+I will help you prepare for the next step of your career, whether it is an academic one or outside of academia (including goat farming)

 ### Respect, Safety, and Inclusion
-Our workpalce must be an environment free of harassment and discrimination.
+Our workplace must be an environment free of harassment and discrimination.
 I will not tolerate any verbal or physical harassment, intimidation, or discrimination on the basis of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.